Rari-Capital/rari-stable-pool-contracts/README.md

 To deploy the contracts to your private mainnet fork: `truffle migrate --network development` To run automated tests on the contracts on your private mainnet fork: `npm t` or `npm test`

 If you'd like to test gasless deposits via `RariFundProxy.deposit` via the Gas Station Network, making sure `npx` is installed, run `chmod +x test.sh bin/gsn-relay` and `sh test.sh`.
 Then, fund `RariFundProxy` using `npx @openzeppelin/gsn-helpers fund-recipient --recipient $RARI_FUND_PROXY_ADDRESS -n http://localhost:8546 -f $FROM_ADDRESS` or [this tool](https://www.opengsn.org/recipients) (or manually send ETH to `RelayHub(0xD216153c06E857cD7f72665E0aF1d7D82172F494).depositFor(address target)`).
 Finally, run `rari-gsn-signer` with `pm2 start ecosystem.config.js` after configuring `ecosystem.config.js`.
-Please note that as of now, the web client and the GSN signer are configured so that gas is paid only for deposits of least 250 DAI by first-time users.
+Please note that as of now, the web client and the GSN signer are configured so that gas is paid only for deposits of least 250 DAI/USDC/USDT by first-time users.

 ## Live deployment